nowsprinting/create-script-folders-with-tests/README.md

 - Scripts/Runtime: `YourFeature`
 - Tests/Editor: `YourFeature.Editor`
 - Tests/Runtime: `YourFeature`

+> [!TIP]
+> `Tests` is not included in the namespace.
+> When the same namespaces as the production code and test code are used, `using` directives are not required.

+Specifically, disabled the [Namespace provider](https://www.jetbrains.com/help/rider/Refactorings__Adjust_Namespaces.html) for the following folders:

+- Scripts
+- Scripts/Runtime
+- Tests
+- Tests/Runtime

 > [!WARNING]
 > Under Packages namespace resolution works with Unity 2020.2 or later.